jimshalo10/CropoutSampleProject-VR-AddOn/README.md

 This is for people who have been having problems with downloading and converting to later Unreal Engine 5.3 versions to get this use the green "Code" button and select "Download Zip"

+# How the updates were made

+These instructions show how additions to this project were made.

+These additional steps could be applied to many projects to make them work in VR

 Open UE 5 Editor and open Content Browser

 Use Add content